-Did you know that your birth order in your family can directly influence your personality, and even shapes it to a large extent?
+Birth Order Personality Traits: Did you know that your birth order in your family can directly influence your personality, and even shape it to a large extent?
+How does birth order affect personality?

 You’re going on a family road trip with your adult siblings.
 Which of these three scenarios sounds most like you?